 We notice that, at the bottom of the screen, the line See: EXPAND FACTOR suggests links to other help facility entries, the functions EXPAND and FACTOR.
-To move directly to those entries, press the soft menu key [33] for EXPAND, and [33] for FACTOR.
-Pressing [33], for example, shows the following information for EXPAND, while [33] shows information for FACTOR:
+To move directly to those entries, press the soft menu key FACTOR EXPAND, and FACTOR.
+Pressing FACTOR sometimes information for EXPAND, while FACTOR:

-Copy the examples provided onto your stack by pressing .
-For example, for the EXPAND entry shown above, press the soft menu key to get the following example copied to the stack (press [NIER] to execute the command):
+Copy the examples provided onto your stack by pressing EXEL.
+For example, for the EXPAND entry shown above, press the EXEL soft menu key to get the following example copied to the stack (press ENTE) to execute the command):